 Explain: Rules help us make good choices and keep us safe and happy.
 Say, rules.
 (Children repeat, rules.)
 I know a good rule.
 I will call on children who raise their hands.
-Why is it important to raise your hand before speaking in school?
-(Discuss)
+Let's talk about other times we will need to follow rules.